ez77/Machine-Learning/README.md

 # Machine-Learning
-This repository is a work in progress for all the machine learning procedures that I have worked with (e.g. perceptron, SOM, MCMC, Fuzzy Logic, etc.).
-It will be updated as I polished my previous works/scripts.
+This repository is a work in progress for all the machine learning procedures that I have worked with (e.g. clustering techniques, weak-supervision frameworks, neural networks, etc.).